-Admissions & Financial Aid Wabash Internships and Student Employment
+Admissions & Financial Aid Wabash Internships and Student Employment (including Federal Work Study)

-The INTERNSHIPS and Student Employment (WISE) Program
+The INTERNSHIPS and Student Employment Program

 Internships and Student Employment Eligibility

-If you have not worked on campus before, and plan to utilize all or a portion of your WISE eligibility, you must provide documents verifying your eligibility to work in the U.S. (a requirement of the U.S. Citizenship & Immigration Service).
+If you have not worked on campus before, and plan to utilize all or a portion of your WISE or FWS eligibility, you must provide documents verifying your eligibility to work in the U.S. (a requirement of the U.S. Citizenship & Immigration Service).
 You must present acceptable legal identification, a list of which is provided herein.
 Please read this list carefully to determine which documents you will need to present to the Business Office prior to employment.
 All documents must be original or official copies: faxes or hospital issued birth certificates cannot be accepted.
 Failure to complete this requirement means that you will not be paid!

-All students with WISE in their financial aid package must complete a WISE Payroll Deduction Form and submit it to the Business Office prior to securing an on campus job.
+All students with WISE and FWS in their financial aid package must complete a WISE Payroll Deduction Form and submit it to the Business Office prior to securing an on campus job.
 Please click on the link: Online WISE Payroll Deduction Form

-If you intend to utilize some of your WISE earnings to cover a portion of your balance due to the College, only the amounts you designate under D1, D2, and D3 of the SERF that you downloaded above, will appear as a credit on your bill with the College.
-Students who do not earn a sufficient amount to cover the portion of WISE for which they received credit on their bill must pay the remaining unearned portion of the credit to the College prior to the beginning of the next semester.
+If you intend to utilize some of your WISE or FWS earnings to cover a portion of your balance due to the College, only the amounts you designate under D1, D2, and D3 of the SERF that you downloaded above, will appear as a credit on your bill with the College.
+Students who do not earn a sufficient amount to cover the portion of WISE or FWS for which they received credit on their bill must pay the remaining unearned portion of the credit to the College prior to the beginning of the next semester.

 Securing Your Internships and Student Employment Position